 (c) Outline of proposed course of study;

-(d) A 200-word biography in paragraph format (as a Word file, not printed) and a suitable photo (as a hi-resolution jpeg) for publicity.
+(d) A 200-word biography in paragraph format (as a WORD document, not printed) and a suitable photo (as a hi-resolution jpeg) for publicity.

 The adjudicators are given this information at the heats and entrants will be informed if a work is considered unsuitable for the Final.

 Entrants electing to participate in the heats via video recording are required to submit a recording of a performance made in 2022 (without edit).
 Those found in breach of this will be disqualified and possibly banned from entering this event in future years.